islamelsayed97/Web-Scraping/APIs/details.md

 **• API Description**

 Your Python code should crawl to all the available "next" pages.
-Your final result should be approx.

 All the best!